hesam-a/computer_sim_of_liqs_in_c/README.md

 where "mc_nvt_lj.cpp" should be replaced with "mc_npt_lj.cpp" or "mc_zvt_lj.cpp", respectively for NPT or zVT codes.

-In case the boost library is not available in the user's c header file library, it can be installed with this command:
+In case the boost library is not available in the user's c header files library, it can be installed with this command:

 sudo apt-get install libboost-all-dev